rdsea/bigdataplatforms/tutorials/consistency/README.md

-# Tutorial on Consistency and Performance
+# Tutorial on Consistency and Performance on Thu 3.10.2019
 By Linh Truong
 Last modified: 02.10.2019